This course builds on the theoretical and practical skills gained in all other courses and provides the framework for the research exegesis/report.

 4. Articulate research findings using appropriate communication skills.

-The content of the research project in the discipline of design will be substantially determined by the student in consultation with their supervisor.
-This will include a thesis appropriate to research undertaken at Honours level.
-This course will require the student to present and articulate the specifics of their design research project via verbal, visual and written methods.
+The content of this course will be determined by the student in consultation with their supervisor.
+This will include an exegesis/report appropriate to research undertaken at Honours level.

 Face to Face On Campus 1 hour(s) per Week for Full Term